OUR NETWORK

 Great Food Belongs in Kitchens, Not Landfills

 The Second Helpings Atlanta food rescue network starts with our food donors’ commitment to feeding people with their surplus product.
 By donating recoverable food that would otherwise end up in landfills, these businesses represent the foundation of our effort to make Atlanta a more sustainable and food-secure place to live.
-Currently, we rescue food from more than 75 regular food donors– grocery stores, corporate kitchens, farmers’ markets, restaurants, stadiums, and schools, to name a few!
+Currently, we rescue food regularly from food donors– grocery stores, corporate kitchens, farmers’ markets, restaurants, stadiums, and schools, to name a few!

 Food donation partners can include any location that handles perishable food and either regularly or occasionally has excess to share with those in need.
 Our team will work with your staff to arrange donations on an ad hoc, periodic, or regular basis, on the days and times that work best for your schedule.
 When we pick up your donations, you’ll know that everything you give is being immediately and safely transported to a partner that can use the donated food for good in your local community.